 No 11 and 12 on my list of the 96 highpoints of the French departments.
 I was on my way back from Reims, where I had participated in the meetings of the American Association of Wine Economists.
 Therefore I was still slightly hung over when I rose fairly early on this Sunday morning.
-However, I was not off to some fun mountain adventures yet, but had to drive Julian Alston to the airport.
-He had been sick for a couple of days now, too sick actually to participated in any of the conference activities the poor bloke, and I made sure that he was on the train back to Roissy in Paris to catch his plane back to the US.

 I aimed at the town of Fligny, from where I could find the supposed highpoint of the Aisne department (in the Bois de Wattigny) with the help of a few detailed maps I had printed out on google.
 The actual high point was behind a wooden barrier and I therefore had to walk for about 3 minutes.
 Not exactly knowing where the highpoint was located (there was no marker and the surrounding area looked little lower), I decided that I had arrived and was soon back at the car after taking a few unspectacular pics of what was clearly nothing special to anyone but me.